Avaiga/taipy-doc/docs/manuals/run-deploy/run/index.md

   your infrastructure.
-- [Protect private files](protect_files.md): because the hosting of an application by a web server poses risks of exposing files that you want to keep secret, Taipy provides means to setup file access security.
+- [Protect private files](protect_files.md): because the hosting of an application by a web server poses risks of exposing files that you want to keep secret, Taipy provides means to set up file access security.

 ## [Running Taipy services](running_services.md)